How to Secure Your Wireless Home Network

-Address Filtering -- Every
+MAC Address Filtering

 wireless device or laptop has a unique Media Access Control Address, or MAC

 Address.
-Many routers offer a feature called MAC address

-by which you can either
+Many routers offer a feature called MAC address filtering, by which you can either

 allow or disallow wireless devices with specific MAC addresses.
 This

 feature ensures that only the wireless devices you specify are